HappyLamb123/Advanced-Mechatronics-course-projects/README.md

 # Advanced-Mechatronics-course-projects
-This repo includes my work in ME433
+This repo includes Juntao He's work in ME433